Charles C. Cordill: Political career

 In the state Senate, Cordill was for a time the chairman of the Agriculture, Commerce, and Levee committees.
 The latter was particularly important to a river parish like Tensas.
 Cordill was considered the political boss of Tensas Parish.
 He was elected parish judge, based in St. Joseph, as a Republican c.
 1874, before he was yet thirty years of age.
 During Reconstruction, he was an ally of Carpetbagger Governor Henry Clay Warmoth.
 When Reconstruction ended, Cordill quickly turned Democrat to preserve his political power.
 The judge held court in all kinds of cases every other month six times a year.
 Cordill was also for twenty-five years the president of the Tensas Parish Police Jury, the parish governing body; at the time a legislator could also serve on the police jury, as both are part-time positions.
 Cordill's political power rested on the firm support from the white landowners at a time when the African-American constituency was disenfranchised despite the Fifteenth Amendment to the United States Constitution.
 Tensas Parish at the time had a much greater black population than it does today though it is still a majority black parish.
 The 1900 census showed Tensas with 1,231 whites and 17,839 blacks.

-Cordill's power was challenged in the 1878 general election by a coalition of former Confederate white yeoman farmers and blacks who joined together in the "Country People's Ticket".
+Cordill's power was challenged in the 1878 general election by a coalition of former Confederate white yeoman farmers and blacks who joined in the "Country People's Ticket".
 He quickly beat his opponents into submission with physical force even before the election to unseat him could be held.